pollen-robotics/reachy2_mujoco/README.md

 - joint space control
 - cartesian control with goto
 - mobile base control
-- access to the cameras
+- access to the cameras (rgb and depth)

 > This is an early prototype, expect bugs :)